 In general, FireEye appliances alert on suspected malicious behavior of malware; these alerts do not rely on knowing or understanding the vulnerability itself.
 For more information on our alerts, please see FireEye Alerts: When does an alert indicate an infection?.

 For vulnerabilities and exposures that have only been discovered in laboratory situations, there may not actually be malware targeting those specific weaknesses.
 Without an actual malware sample available to test, we are not able to describe which alerts our appliances would generate in response.

-Thanks to our CISO, fe-cso, and our Legal team for contributing to this article!
+Thanks to our Legal team for contributing to this article!